 The legal drug kratom is sometimes called “herbal heroin” because in large doses it has effects like those of opioids, including sedation, drowsiness, and constipation.
-It has become popular in the U.S. as an allegedly natural way for people struggling with heroin addiction to end their substance abuse.
+It has become popular in the U.S. as an alleged remedy to aid in helping someone quit heroin.
 But it, too, can be addictive.9,10

 It is very difficult to tell pure heroin from heroin that is contaminated with fentanyl or another harmful substance.
 Dealers rarely disclose what they have put into their drugs during the production process.
 Test kits claim to be able to determine the purity of heroin, but even these are not 100% accurate.